deepaksood619/deepaksood619.github.io/docs/psychology/life-relationship-people.md

  Israeli public intellectual, historian and a professor in the Department of History at the Hebrew University of Jerusalem.
 He is the author of the popular science bestsellers Sapiens: A Brief History of Humankind, Homo Deus: A Brief History of Tomorrow, and 21 Lessons for the 21st Century

 - [Is Gautam Adani Gifted Wealth ?
 India's Second Richest Man Story 🔥 Business Case Study](https://youtu.be/Z8yKfenzYRI)
-  - If you build great relationships, half of your work is already done before you tell i need you
+  - If you build great relationships, half of your work is already done before you tell I need you

 - [Netaji Subash Chandra Bose: What Schools don't teach you about India's Real Hero!](https://youtu.be/Wf6X-50OQdE)